Loading...

 About Us

-Worldwide Mosaic respectfully acknowledges the Traditional Custodians of the lands on which we live, work, and gather.
-We acknowledge the Māori people as the Traditional Custodians of the lands across this nation.
-We recognise their continuing connections to lands, waters, and cultures.
+Worldwide Mosaic respectfully acknowledges Māori as the traditional custodians of the Aoteroa/NZ.We recognise the continuing connections to lands, waters, and cultures.
 We pay our respects to Elders, both past and present.
 We also extend that respect to all our communities.

 Working Hours